-- Aerospace manufacturing is one of the West Virginia economy's most rapidly growing sectors.
-In addition, the state also enjoys large automotive, chemical, polymer, and metal manufacturing industries.*
+- The state commerce department says aerospace manufacturing is one of the West Virginia economy's most rapidly growing sectors.
+In addition, the state also enjoys large automotive, chemical, polymer, and metal manufacturing industries.

-- Over 3,950 new jobs in the category of professional, scientific, and technical services are expected to be created in this state between 2012 and 2022—a rise of more than 34 percent over that period.**
+- According to WorkForce West Virginia, over 3,950 new jobs in the category of professional, scientific, and technical services are expected to be created in this state between 2012 and 2022—a rise of more than 34 percent over that period.

-- Employment within the field of data processing, hosting, and related services could expand by nearly 49 percent in West Virginia over the decade from 2012 to 2022.**
+- Employment within the field of data processing, hosting, and related services could expand by nearly 49 percent in West Virginia over the decade from 2012 to 2022, says WorkForce West Virginia.

 3. Business-Related Services

 West Virginia's cities offer vibrant downtowns, friendly people, low housing costs, and relatively easy commutes.
 As a result, many good businesses choose to operate within the state, and they employ all kinds of office professionals, from managers to accounting and administrative specialists.
-For instance, Kanawha County, which is home to the city of Charleston, has almost 6,000 businesses alone.*** And, statewide, more than 5,500 new jobs in the category of administrative and support services are projected to be generated from 2012 to 2022—an increase of over 39 percent.**
+For instance, Kanawha County, which is home to the city of Charleston, has almost 6,000 businesses alone, notes the Charleston Area Alliance.
+And data from WorkForce West Virginia indicates that statewide, more than 5,500 new jobs in the category of administrative and support services are projected to be generated from 2012 to 2022—an increase of over 39 percent.

 Ready to Take Charge of Your Future?